SelectHealth Grievance and Appeals

 When the plan intends to reduce, suspend, or terminate a previously authorized service within an authorization period, it must provide the member with a written notice at least 10 days prior to the intended Action, except when the period of advance notice is shortened to 5 days in cases of confirmed member fraud.

-An action appeal is filed when the member wants us to reconsider or change a plan decision.
-Members may designate a representative to file Complaints, Complaint Appeals and Action Appeals on his or her behalf.
-For example, you could file an action appeal if:
+An appeal is filed when the member wants us to reconsider or change a plan decision.
+Members may designate a representative to file Complaints, Complaint Appeals and Plan Appeals on his or her behalf.
+For example, you could file an appeal if: